-The parameters for herd management as well as infection were based on published data and expert knowledge to obtain a simplified representation of a realistic dairy herd infected with Map.
-Transmission parameters (β_B , β_D , β_W , β{Wout}) were selected after comparing the outputs from the model (prevalence over time) with published data on apparent prevalence corrected for test characteristics.
-No quantitative field data were available to reliably validate the outputs against.
-However, the infection dynamics (proportion of animals in the different infection categories) were consistent with published data (other than the ones used to calibrate the model) and previously published modelling studies.
-Moreover, a sensitivity analysis of the model outputs has been performed by varying 2 parameters which had a great uncertainty and could influence the results linked to the contact structure: the period of time during which a calf could shed Map (PShed) and the period of time during which cattle are susceptible to Map (PSusc).
+The parameters for herd management and infection were based on published data and expert knowledge to obtain a simplified representation of a dairy herd infected with Map.
+To calibrate unknown parameters (transmission parameters), model outputs (prevalence over time) were compared with published field data on apparent prevalence corrected for test characteristics.
+Two parameters that were very uncertain and able to influence the results linked to the contact structure were the period of time during which a calf could shed Map (PShed), and the period of time during which cattle are susceptible to Map (PSusc).
+The sensitivity of the model to these two parameters therefore was assessed (see below 2.2.1).
+The infection dynamics described by the proportion of animals in the different infection categories was consistent with published data (excluding published study data used to calibrate the model) and previously published modelling studies.